OpticalUltrasoundImaging/OCTGui/README.md

 Install Xcode or command line tools for the Apple Clang compiler.
 Last I checked, Qt didn't build with Homebrew Clang.

-Install the [homebrew package manager](https://brew.sh/), then run the following command to install mono (a C# runtime required by VCPKG's NuGet integration), ninja (build system), llvm (for clang-tiy), and some other tools required to build the dependencies.
+Install the [homebrew package manager](https://brew.sh/), then run the following command to install mono (a C# runtime required by VCPKG's NuGet integration), ninja (build system), llvm (for clang-tidy), and some other tools required to build the dependencies.

 ```sh
 brew install mono ninja llvm